fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/DevelopingServices/index.rst

   > dirac-admin-sysadmin-cli --host=myDIRACServer

-In any case, if you are developing a service, you might test it without installing it, by simply running:
+As said in the previous section, in any case, if you are developing a service, you might test it without installing it, by simply running:

   > dirac-service Framework/Hello